KuraiAndras/Serilog.Sinks.Unity3D/README.md

 ### Unity log extras

-You can provide the `UnityEngine.Object` context[^1] and tag parameters for the logger:
+You can provide the `UnityEngine.Object` context[^EnrichUnityContext] and tag parameters for the logger:

 ```csharp
 public class MyObject : MonoBehaviour